 INTERNSHIP PROGRAM FOR DIVERSITY IN NONPROFIT HOUSING AND COMMUNITY DEVELOPMENT

-The Internship Program is a one-year paid Internship for university students designed to increase the diversity of staff in the Affordable Housing and Community Development field and assist in meeting the diverse needs of the communities served throughout the rural West.
+The Internship Program is a one-year paid Internship for university students designed to recruit, train, and retain housing development professionals who enhance inclusion and racial equity within the Affordable Housing and Community Development field and assist in meeting the diverse needs of the communities served throughout the rural West.

-Since the program’s inception, nearly 150 students have graduated from the program with more than 50% staying in the field of Community Development and holding highly responsible positions.
+Since the program’s inception, over 200 students have graduated from the program with close to 50% staying in the field of Community Development and holding highly responsible positions.
 The program fills a critical void in the ability of rural development organizations to recruit, educate, and retain future professionals.

 The program is administered by CCRH, which is based in Sacramento.
-Host agencies are located throughout California, Washington, and Oregon.
+Host agencies are located throughout California, Washington state, Oregon, and Hawaii.

-CCRH gives high priority to students completing their junior year or entering their last year of undergraduate studies at four year universities so that upon graduating from college, they may be able to be employed in entry level professional positions in the field.
-Preference is also given to applicants from rural, farm worker, American Indian Reservations/Rancherias, or low-income backgrounds, and those that demonstrate a commitment to improve the quality of life of low-income and rural communities.
-The program requires a full year commitment.
+CCRH gives high priority to recent college graduates and to students entering their last year of undergraduate studies at four-year universities so that upon graduating from college, they may be able to be employed in entry-level professional positions in the field.
+Preference is also given to applicants from rural, farmworker, Native American, or low-income backgrounds, and those that demonstrate a commitment to improving the quality of life of low-income and rural communities.
+The program requires a full-year commitment.

-For more information, please contact Gisela Salgado at Gisela@calruralhousing.org
+For more information, please contact Roda Minas at Roda@calruralhousing.org